12 Best Curacao Beaches You Can’t Miss

 Parking: Free, no entrance fee

-Amenities: Chair rentals, small snack truck, dive shop, restrooms open for a small fee.
+Amenities: Chair rentals, small snack truck (open on weekends), dive shop, and restrooms open for a small fee.

 Playa Kenepa, also referred to as Grote Knip on Google Maps is the largest beach in Curacao, and is one of the local’s favorites.